SecureCodeWarrior/sensei-edutools/lesson1 - setup/task3 - use a recipe from popup/task.md

 # Use A Cookbook Recipe

-The "Sensei Edutools" cookbook that you added from Github has a recipe called:
+The "SenseiEdutools" cookbook that you added from Github has a recipe called:

 - "convert Hello World to Welcome to Sensei"